 In solitude, our heart of stone can be turned into a heart of flesh, rebellious heart into a contrite heart, and a closed heart into a heart that opens itself to all suffering people in a gesture of solidarity.
 This type of solitude is not a state of loneliness but of aloneness with God alone.
 “Talents are best nurtured in solitude, but character is best formed in the stormy billows of the world.” – Johann Wolfgang von Goethe.
 When God heals something, He doesn’t just patch it up, He makes it stronger than it was before.

 Whatever crises you may face, it will pass away, but what would remain is your reaction to that crises.
 French painter, Pierre-Auguste Renoir was asked why he persisted in painting when the arthritis pain in his hands and shoulder were unbearable, he replied and said pain passes but beauty remains.
+Pain is no evil, unless it conquers us.
 The way you perceive God has a direct impact on your attitude toward your circumstances.
 The only place to go in the hour of desperation is the throne of Grace.
 The great Apostle Paul said, “Let your moderation be known to men, let your needs be known to God.”

 During the 19th century, one of my favourite songs, “I have decided to follow Jesus” was written in India, and the man who wrote it lived and died as a martyr along with his family in a Pagan village within the district and province of Assam.
 As a direct result of the great revival in Wales and England spreading out to the rest of the world through missionaries, this man and his family were the first convert believers in the whole of the pagan village.